muliarska/delta_velo_hints/README.md

 ## Description

-Using VeloHints you will be able to pave the way from anywhere in the world to anywhere for cycling!
+Using VeloHints you will be able to pave the way for cycling from anywhere in the world to anywhere!
 In addition to this, you will get the hints from the other users and also will be able to give them.
 You can leave information about bad road, incidents, parking places and so on.